Pungyeon/clean-go-article/README.md

 }
 ```

-Now, let's imagine that we apply the opposite logic, to see what this looks like:
+Great!
+This function is easy to read.
+Now, let's apply the opposite (i.e., wrong) logic when naming our variables:

 ```go
 func BeerBrandListToBeerList(b []BeerBrand) []Beer {